vralle/vralle-lazyload/readme.txt

 3. Check out the settings page

 == Changelog ==
+- 1.0.2
+  - WP 5.5 compatibility: Control native lazy loading by plugin settings.
+  - Move Project requirements to Composer.
+  - Move dependencies from `vendor` directory to `dist` for Composer compatibility
 - 1.0.1
   - lazySizes v5.2.0
   - Tested with WP 5.4.0
 - 1.0.0
   - Stable release
 - 0.9.9
   - The plugin code is rewritten.
   - lazySizes v5.1.2
 - 0.9.8
   - Extended aspectratio support
   - The Text Widget Support
   - Moving license from MIT to GPLv2+
   - Moving PHP Coding Standards from PSR-2 to WordPress
 - 0.9.7
   - lazySizes v5.1.0
   - Draft of aspectratio plugin support